Te720/Password-security/README.md

 # Password-security

-This is a script, which secure files by password GNU.
+This is a script, which secure sh files by password GNU .

 # Install